Nothing compares to the taste of a freshly picked tomato. And when your plants remain healthy, you can harvest these tasty treats all season long.

 - Septoria Leaf Spot - Septoria leaf spot is a disease first evident on the oldest leaves of the plant.
 It is easily identified from other leaf disorders with its quarter-inch sunken water spots with brown edges and lighter tan centers.
 The plant will decline in vigor once it has been infected.
 It can be spread by wind or rain and flourishes in temperatures of 60-80 degrees F. (15-26 C.) Treatment can be applied on a 7 to 10 day schedule beginning after blossom drop when the first fruits are visible.

-- Bacterial Speck – This less common disease is unsightly, but not fatal to the plant.
+- Bacterial Speck - This less common disease is unsightly, but not fatal to the plant.
 The symptoms show as small brown spots with an outer yellow ring.
 The spots are small but may often overlap, making them look even larger and irregular.
 In severe cases, the spots will spread to the fruit.
-As with most diseases, there is no treatment once the disease sets in.
+As with most tomato diseases, there is no treatment once bacterial speck sets in.
 If you can deal with the ugly spots, you can leave the plants in the garden until the end of harvest.
 At the end of the season, discard and destroy any affected plants and rotate your crop to prevent infection the next year.

 If you choose to use a fungicide spray on your ailing plants, there are safe-to-use products on the market for home use, many of which are organic.
 Common fungicides include mancozeb, chlorothalonil, potassium bicarbonate, neem oil and copper based products.
 Always consult the label carefully for instructions on rate and method of application.